cyberbotics/webots_ros/docker/README.md

 # Webots & ROS (1) Inside Docker

+A demonstration of using Docker as a development environment for ROS (1) and Webots, even though ROS (1) is deprecated.

+## What is Docker?

 Docker is an open-source platform designed to simplify the development, deployment, and operation of applications by using containerization.
 Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.

 ---